The style [of FW] is exploded blarney. (Wm Irwin Thompson)1

 I cannot express myself in English without enclosing myself in a tradition.3

-The key word here was, again, ‘a’.
+The key problem here lay in the word ‘a’.
 Against this, the language and tradition Joyce imagined would “above all”, first of all, be the essence of languages and traditions, plural.

 This writing that you find so obscure is a quintessential extraction of language…4